Falkgaard/nix-config-learning/v2/README.md

 The first being `./home/user-config-suites/SomeUser/resources` for resources specific to SomeUser (e.g. wallpapers).

 And the second being possibly `./system/resources`.
-In this case I'd probably want it to have a structure like `./system/resources/SomeProfile` and/or `./system/resources/SomeRole`...
-TODO: Deliberate!
+In this case I'd probably want it to have a structure like `./system/resources/SomeProfile` and/or `./system/resources/SomeRole`... **TODO:** Deliberate!

+Add `./home/global-profiles` for configurations that are shared by multiple users.

 # Making additions